 Reporting and communicating the performance of the business

 Continuous reporting cycle allows us analyst to chew and understand the business better, and direct the analysis in the right way over time.
-Continuous cycle will help us analyst set a new bar to overcome, and find the next story about why the KPIs moved.
+The continuous cycle will help us analyst set a new bar to overcome and find the next story about why the KPIs moved.

 That means you need to apply various tactics in analyzing data, and some of that methods are (not limited to):